RVCA212/lmsys-docs/docs/mcp/intro.md

 # Introduction

 MCP (Model Control Protocol) Servers allow you to turn any API into a hosted server.
-With an LMSystems account and a curl command for the API you want to use, you can create and host your own MCP server in minutes, with no coding required.
+With an LMSystems account and a curl command for the API you want to use, you can create and host your own MCP server in seconds, with no coding required.

 ## How It Works